rotationalio/ensign/docs/content/getting-started/topics.md

 Each team may have slightly different naming conventions, and the most important thing when it comes to naming is that your teammates understand the names you use!

-That said, our favorite technique is to give each data source and type needs its own topic, for instance:
+That said, our favorite technique is to give each data source and type its own topic, for instance:

 **`user-logins-plaintext`**:
 We might expect this topic to contain data about user logins that could be stored as plaintext, meaning it doesn't contain any publicly identifiable information (PII).

 **`product-reviews-xml`**:
-Here the topic likely contains multi-field product reviews that might include text content, numeric ratings (e.g. stars), stored as XML.
+Here the topic likely contains multi-field product reviews that might include text content, numeric ratings (e.g. stars), etc., stored as XML.

 **`weather-reports-json`**:
 With this topic, you could expect the data to be weather reports formatted as JSON data.